Chevrotain/chevrotain/lookahead_dfa_results.md

 `packages/lookahead-dfa-benchmark/report/lookahead_dfa_benchmark.md` report.
 The report separately lists production choices that are more than the configurable `MAX_SELECTION_REGRESSION_PERCENT` slower than the alternative.
-The Node.js 26 report after applying the threshold matrix contains three selected-Dense early-biased regressions over 5%, accepted in exchange for the larger balanced gains.
+The latest report contains five selection mistakes over 5%: three selected-Dense early-biased regressions and two conservative one-multi-path false negatives.
+The latter remain in the matrix to inform future selector changes.
 The results below were measured using the original Chrome 151 browser harness and are retained as historical data; they are not directly comparable to Node.js measurements.